St Edward's College: Masters of the Music/Directors of Music

-Motto

-The school's traditional motto was Viriliter Age, or "Act Manfully/Courageously".
-However, since the admission of girls into the college, this has been changed to "Courage Through Faith", based on the spirit, rather than the letter of Psalm 27.

 Rugby tradition

 During the Second World War, the pupils were evacuated to Llanelli, Wales.
 The game of rugby was already played before the war but when the pupils returned from Llanelli the tradition of playing rugby began in earnest.
 In particular, this period established the tradition of St. Edward's playing Union, rather than League, rugby.
 Since then, the school has produced rugby stars such as England internationals Mike Slemen, Ted Rudd and Kyran Bracken.

 In the mid-1960s the 1st XV side went unbeaten for three years and won many sevens competitions.

 The under 16 team of 2004–2005 won the Liverpool St Helens U16 Floodlit Cup and recently embarked on a tour of New Zealand where it became the first team to score against Auckland Grammar School in almost two years.

 The under-18 sevens squad of 2011 reached the last sixteen of the National Schools Sevens held at Rossyln Park beating opposition such as Ellesmere College and also secured wins at Birkenhead and Ampleforth sevens.